lucasmantoani/Ifamaker/README.md

 ## Utilisation / How to use it :

 Vu que ce projet est réalisé principalement en PHP, vous devez disposer d'un serveur web ou d'un environnement permettant de le simuler en local (type WAMP, MAMP) pour lancer le site.
+Ajoutez le fichier SQL à votre base de données, et vous pouvez désormais utiliser le site.

 *Due to the using of PHP for most of the website, in order to use it you'll need a web server to run it or a solution like WAMP or MAMP to simulate a local server.*
+*Add the SQL file to your databse, and now you can use the website.*

 ## Remerciements / Special thanks to :